SF-WDI-LABS/tunely-angular/docs/sprint1.md

 1. Use `npm` to install `mongoose`.

 1. In `models/album.js` add a model for our albums.
-You should be able to determine the datatypes based on the sample data in the server.
+You should be able to determine the datatypes based on the sample data we've been using.

 1. Export Album in `models/album.js`